BoltzExchange/boltz-client/docs/README.md

 # Path to the admin macaroon for the gRPC and REST interface
 adminMacaroonPath = ""

-# Path to the read only macaroon for the gRPC and REST interface
+# Path to the read-only macaroon for the gRPC and REST interface
 readOnlyMacaroonPath = ""
 ```